wagga40/Zircolite/docs/Usage.md

 -  "Suspicious Eventlog Clear or Configuration Using Wevtutil" : **very noisy** on fresh environnement (labs etc.), commonly generate a lot of useless detection
 -  Notepad Making Network Connection : **can slow very significantly** the execution of Zircolite

 ---

+### Generate your own embedded/zero-dependency versions

+If you deploy (manually or via GPO/SCCM) Zircolite directly on an endpoint you may want to have a binary that contains everything (rules, templates, tools, config etc.).
+As of 2.0, it is possible to generate your own embedded version of Zircolite with the **genEmbed** tool available in the repository [tools](../tools/genEmbed) directory

+#### Using genEmbed

+Please check help in the ** genEmbed** repository : [tools/genEmbed](../tools/genEmbed).

+---